SuperFola/superfola.github.io/index.md

 ### Personal projects

+**September 2018-today** I am working on a 3D game using OpenGL, created in a Minecraft style.
+I learnt (and I am still learning) a lot about OpenGL and rendering technics, and voxels' world optimizations.

-**August 2018** I worked on a 3D rendering library on top of OpenGL, which I used to create my own Minecraft clone.
+**August 2018** I worked on a 3D rendering library on top of OpenGL, which I am using to create my own Minecraft clone.
 I learnt the basics of 3D rendering and the inherent problems such as chunk mesh optimization.

 **May 2018** I created a small 16-bits operating system from scratch, to learn how it works under the hood.